Fast algorithms for classical specifications of stabiliser states and Clifford gates: Acknowledgments

 \section{Acknowledgments}

 ND acknowledges support from the Canada Research Chair program, NSERC Discovery Grant RGPIN-2022-03103, the NSERC-European Commission project FoQaCiA, and the Faculty of Science of Simon Fraser University.
-Wilfred Salmon was supported by the EPSRC and Hitachi.
+WS acknowledges support from the EPSRC and Hitachi.
+We thank Matthew Amy and Shane Mansfield for helpful comments.